rossumai/nvgpu/README.md

 We can take one or more GPUs availabile for computation based on relative memory usage, ie. it is OK with Xorg taking a few MB.

+In addition we have a fancy table of GPU with more information taken by python binding to NVML.

 ## Installing

 ```